 Shotley Bridge Primary School has a PAN of 60 per year group and class admission limit of 30 per class.

 We operate an equal preference allocation scheme.
 This means that all applications are considered together.
 Applications are ranked in accordance with the admissions criteria.
 Once the applications are prioritised and compared to the number of places available it is possible to determine who will be offered a place.

-View our School Policies section to view or download the Special Educational Needs (SEN) Policy and Equal Opportunities Policy.
-If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.
+View our School Policies section to view or download the Special Educational Needs and Disabilities (SEND) Policy and Equal Opportunities Policy.
+If you would like to discuss SEND requirements in detail please contact the school to arrange an appointment.